MMilczynski/Blog/content/posts/power_bi_dashboard_primer.md

 comments = true
 +++

 Power BI is Microsoft's solution for creating powerful business intelligence reports.
 It provides tools for creating Extract, Transform and Load (ETL) pipelines as well as impressive visualizations which contain animations and allow user interaction.
 The steepness of Power BI's learning curve depends a bit on the user's background.
 With some practice though one can manage to create a solid report within one day.
-So this is what we're going to do in this tutorial, creating a dashboard in one day!
+To help newcomers to Power BI with getting started and understanding some fundamental concepts I created a three-part tutorial series.

 The material I'm going to present here is based on a Power BI workshop that took place in Irvine, CA in early 2019.
 Power BI underwent some substantial changes since then so it makes sense to look at some new features as well.